 My designs center on the basic elements of art: color, texture, pattern and shape.
 I love bold textures, and therefore use mostly home-decor textiles.
 I prefer strong colors in in-between hues.
 There are rarely pure primary colors in my work.
 Patterns and shapes are an integral part of my source material, and I use them to my advantage.
 I enjoy combining, juxtaposing and otherwise playing with different fabrics, in ways that use the existing to create something new and surprising.

 I mostly enjoy abstract, but sometimes add figurative elements as well.
 Working in a series is something I enjoy, as it allows me to explore a certain idea or concept in greater depth.

 Environmental sustainability is very important to me.
 In my own lifetime plastic, the most amazing material ever invented by humans, became one of our planet’s greatest threats.
 Our so-called recycling system turned out to be a mirage.
 Climate is changing, glaciers are melting, the world is filling with our trash, and the greatest mass-extinction is underway.
 Our Earth is facing an ecological disaster, much of it as a result of human activity.
 I believe that each and every one of us should do what we can to slow the damage.

 In my daily life I routinely conserve, recycle and compost.
-Preventing useful items from going to the landfill has always been a strong motivation in my work as well.
+Preventing useful items from going into the landfill has therefore been a strong motivation in my work as well.
 I’m committed to using only upcycled fabrics for my art.
 In this I am privileged to be following a long line of artists, starting with Dada Movement artists such as Kurt Schwitters, who have been breathing new life into discarded objects.
 I not only repurpose, upcycle, and reuse fabrics, but also try to pursue a zero-waste policy in my studio.
 I regularly attempt to find use even for the smallest scrap.
 This is my modest contribution to the wellness of our planet.
 I try to help save our world, one piece of fabric at a time.